 See, that’s the thing about someone else committing a bad act.
 As the victim of said act, there’s no positive mindset that is going to determine whether I survive or don’t.
-You can have all of the inner strength you want, and if someone decides to put a bullet in your head, or toss you in a gas chamber, you’ll die like everybody else.
+You can have all of the inner strength you want, and if someone decides to put a bullet in your head or toss you in a gas chamber, you’ll die like everybody else.
 And yet, this textbook still made it all the way into the curriculum before anyone thought that maybe, this wasn’t correct.
-I truly believe that is because, so many people have become blinded by this worldview.
-When you’re entire belief system is based on taken the positive out of every situation, you leave no room for negative events.
-Any negative event, from getting caught in the rain, to the Holocaust, must be viewed through the lens of that event working toward making you a better person.
+I truly believe that is because so many people have become blinded by this worldview.
+When your entire belief system is based on taking the positive out of every situation, you leave no room for negative events.
+Any negative event, from getting caught in the rain to the Holocaust, must be viewed through the lens of that event, working toward making you a better person.

 The truth is, surviving abuse, violence, poverty, and worse, is all a matter of luck, and it’s the same luck that caused it in the first place, most of the time.
-Child abuse victims weren’t abused because we needed to learn something from it, we were abused because we randomly happened to be in harm’s way.
-The people who die in terror attacks like the ones we’ve seen at concerts, schools, etc. died because they randomly happened to be at that spot when another person decided to commit an act of terrorism.
-If that was the day you missed school, or you left church early, you survived through randomness, not some innate survival skill.
-If you had access to resources to help you survive and overcome abuse, again, that was just luck.
-Take credit for doing the work, absolutely, but don’t for a second think that someone without access to those resources who has not been able to overcome it, is any statement about which one of you has a better character.
+Child abuse victims weren’t abused because we needed to learn something from it; we were abused because we randomly happened to be in harm’s way.
+The people who die in terror attacks, like the ones we’ve seen at concerts, schools, etc., died because they randomly happened to be at that spot when another person decided to commit an act of terrorism.
+If that was the day you missed school or left church early, you survived through randomness, not some innate survival skill.
+If you had access to resources to help you survive and overcome abuse, that was luck.
+Take credit for doing the work, absolutely, but don’t for a second think that someone without access to those resources who have not been able to overcome it is any statement about which one of you has a better character.
 It’s luck.
 It’s a fluke.

 I know that many people aren’t ready to hear this.
-We all need to have some certainty in our lives, we all crave it endlessly right now.
-Don’t let your craving for certainty, and a need to feel safe, blind you to the reality that the biggest factor in whether we are the victim of something horrible, or not the victim, is luck.
-Any other explanation invites all of us to blame victims far too easily, and we should dismiss any explanation that does that.
+We all need to have some certainty in our lives.
+We all crave it endlessly right now.
+Don’t let your craving for certainty and a need to feel safe blind you to the reality that the biggest factor in whether we are the victim of something horrible or not the victim is luck.
+Any other explanation invites us to blame victims far too quickly, and we should dismiss any explanation that does that.